patriciagomezbello/AzOpenaiBackend/docs/deployment.md

   - You need to create two subnets in your existing VNet (`vnet_dtit_cix00xx` of your subscription):
     1. One with the prefix `/27` (e.g. `sn-mate`)
     2. The other with at least `/28` (e.g. `sn-mate-appservice`)
+- If you deploy a second instance of Mate in the same subscription, these things are important:
+    1. If you deploy to a Voyager subscription (cn in Subscription Name), you have to set the `AZURE_DEPLOY_LINK` variable to `false` in the `ENVIRONMENT` file.
+See also in [Known Issues](#known-issues).
+    2. After deployment, you need to manually add the subnet of the runner to the VNET integration of the OpenAI Service, Document Intelligence and Storage Service (you can find it under networking in each service in the Azure Portal).

 ## Configuration